schiWasTaken/FF_laundry/README.md

 run vite manifest with `npm run dev`

+run laravel with `php artisan serve`

-generate encryption key with `php artisan key:generate`
+don't forget to generate encryption key with `php artisan key:generate`

 ## Login info
 when the database is seeded, access admin with